jjvanzon/Circular-Language-Spec/spec/commands/commands-loose-ideas.md

 ####### Brainstorm 1

 - Simple obvious issues regarding execution.
-- For instance, diamond only inside a procedure symbol
+- For instance, diamond only inside a command symbol
 - Stuff like that.
 Simple issues that you can easily understand.
 - Diamond pointing to another diamond.
 - Recursive calls... hmmm... advanced issue.
 You might not break your head over that.